Vinge1718/yolo/README.md

 The application is an e-commerce website that doubles-up as a dashboard where you can load retail products on to the site.

-This project is meant to implement use of containerization using docker files and docker-compose YAML file to orchestrate the running of the various containers
+This project is meant to implement use of containerization using docker files and docker-compose YAML file to orchestrate the running of the various containers.

 ## Setup Instruction